sjtrotter/wp-setup-multisite/README.md

 qualified domain name(FQDN).

 Options:
-    -n name for the wordpress site; see also -e below -h help
+    -h help
     -d destroy and purge
     -b backup
+Settings:
-    -u mysql username, will require password
+    -n name for the wordpress site; see also -e below -u mysql username, will require password
     -t mysql server hostname, if unset localhost will be used -e existing empty mysql database name; will replace -n